sahilwalke17/Semantic_Segmentation/README.md

 Now you can zip the `pred` folder and upload to Cityscapes leaderboard.
 For the test submission, there is nothing in the `diff` folder because we don't have ground truth.

 At this point, you can already achieve top performance on Cityscapes benchmark (83+ mIoU).
 In order to further boost the segmentation performance, we can use the augmented dataset to help model's generalization capibility.
+## For pixel percentage
+The file Pixel_percentage.py can be used for individual pixel percents by feeding a segmented image(changing the input datapath in the file) and running the python file.